 Paragon Ablaze – Chapter 2: Whispering Truths

-“You are in need more Aghm.”
+“You are in need of more Aghm.”
 The soft-spoken words seeped out of the thane’s mouth; my trainer’s rasp just slightly shaping the whisper into my ear.

 I had learned that an old battle wound had left her unable to speak properly.
-She bore a scar that traveled from her throat, past her chin and ending just underneath her left cheek bone.
+She bore a scar that traveled from her throat, past her chin and ended just underneath her left cheek bone.
 As I lay abed, I knew her whisper was signaling me because my thane-mentor did not like to mince words.

 She moved fast.
 I heard the stretch of her leather first.
 Between clasps of my groggy eyelids, I saw a glint of metal in the air.
 Then, I heard steel clattering at my feet.
 The blade had been thrown.
 It was time to…

 The next strike was swift.
 An axe cast downwards from the ceiling.
 Widely telegraphed as a lesson and cutting through the stone shelf above me.
 I didn’t have time to equip the blade.
 It was too far from me.
-Before I could ever bend down and reach up, the axe would cut into me.
+Before I could even bend down and reach up, the axe would cut into me.
 I would have lost an arm – had I not raised the shield I slept with.

 We exchanged looks.
 The rival axe scraping my shield as my trainer dragged it across the steel surface.
 The Thane smirked and push-kicked me before I could fully recover.
-I flung half across the room with the wind knocked from me.
+I was flung half across the room with the wind knocked from me.

 “Hear me earlier?”
 She asked, her voice hoarse in the space between us now.